 CHS Digital Catalog

-This catalog, still in its pilot phase, will allow researchers to search all of CHS’s collection from one point of access and provides access to digitized collections.
+This catalog, still in its pilot phase, will allow researchers to search all of CMCH’s collection from one point of access and provides access to digitized collections.
 At this time, only a small fraction of the collection is available, but new records are being added all the time.
 Please let us know what you think!

 Connecticut Digital Archive